TranSUN: A Preemptive Paradigm to Eradicate Retransformation Bias Intrinsically from Regression Models in Recommender Systems: Experiments on real-world data

-\paragraph{Comparison of different bias modeling schemes.} To show the superiority of the multiplicative bias modeling scheme in Eq. (\ref{transun}), two other intuitive schemes are compared with ours on the LogSUN model, as presented in Table~\ref{tab:compare_bias_model}, where notably neither of the scheme candidates (S0, S1) belongs to GTS family.
-The impact of different schemes on model training is illustrated in Fig. \ref{fig:compare_curve_bias_modeling}, \ref{fig:compare_metric_bias_modeling}.
-As visible, despite theoretically unbiased, S0 scheme exhibits poor convergence performance, likely due to the high loss variance caused by its additive modeling scheme.
-S1 scheme converges well but suffers from significant bias, as it is not theoretically unbiased, as discussed in Sec.~\ref{para:key_discuss}.
-In contrast, our scheme (S2) achieves both superior convergence and theoretical unbiasedness. \paragraph{Architectural sensitivity.} Since our method introduces an extra bias learning branch to transformed MSE, we explore the impact of different parameter sharing schemes between the added branch and the original model, which is conducted on the LogSUN model.
+\paragraph{Architectural sensitivity.} Since our method introduces an extra bias learning branch to transformed MSE, we explore the impact of different parameter sharing schemes between the added branch and the original model, which is conducted on the LogSUN model.
 In Table~\ref{tab:arch_sens}, sharing parameters from bottom layers (\textit{e.g.} embedding layers) has minimal impact on performance, whereas further sharing more parameters within MLP results in a noticeable performance degradation, which might be inferred that the added task primarily affects the downstream MLP-modeled fitting function rather than the distribution of latent embedding. \paragraph{Impact of hyperparameters.} We study the impact of the only hyperparameter $\epsilon$ on the LogSUN model using CIKM16.
 As visible in Fig.~\ref{fig:eps_impact}, LogSUN stably demonstrates superior performance when $\epsilon$ is between $0.01$ and $1.0$.
 As $\epsilon$ further approaches zero, the performance rapidly degrades.
 This may be because $\mathrm{T}^{-1}(f(x;\theta))$ tends to be near zero at the early stages of training, thus ${y}/{(|\mathrm{T}^{-1}(f(x;\theta))|+\epsilon)}$ gets extremely large when $\epsilon$ is close to zero as well, causing significant loss oscillation and hindering model convergence.
 Conversely, performance also degrades when $\epsilon\geq 100$, likely due to ${y}/{(|\mathrm{T}^{-1}(f(x;\theta))|+\epsilon)}$ being too small to be learned within the fitting scope of $z(x;\theta_z)$, thus leading to the model underfitting.